WaltRCodes/stock-buying-react-app/README.md

 Transaction Cells - house the transaction information

-### This app is also as the following state components:
+### This app is also has the following state components:

 Login Form - this takes in the user info and checks it